greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_minidump"></a>optimizer\_minidump

 GPORCA generates minidump files to describe the optimization context for a given query.
 The information in the file is not in a format that can be easily used for debugging or troubleshooting.
-The minidump file is located under the master data directory and uses the following naming format:
+The minidump file is located under the coordinator data directory and uses the following naming format:

 `Minidump_date_time.mdp`